Nkctro/Mesh-Annotation-Layers/FAQ.md

 ### Q: Which Blender versions are supported?
 **A:** Blender 3.0 and above.
 It may work on earlier versions but is not officially tested or supported.

+### Q: Can I change the add-on's language?
+**A:** Yes.
+Go to Edit > Preferences > Add-ons > Mesh Annotation Layers and switch the Language option to Auto, English, Chinese, or Both.

 ### Q: Does it work with Blender 4.0+?
 **A:** Yes, the addon is designed to be compatible with Blender 4.0 and future versions.